Resort Dorset on FacebookResort Dorset on TwitterResort Dorset on Instagram

 Durdle Door

 As storms erode the cliffs a variety of fossils are revealed, with one of the largest finds in recent years being a fearsome pliosaur, a monster beast measuring up to 16 metres in length that would have roamed the seas 150-million years ago.
-The fossilised skull is now on permanent display at the Dorset Museum in Dorchester
+The fossilised skull is now on permanent display at the Dorset Museum and Art Gallery in Dorchester

 Fossil hunting is great fun but keep well away from the base of the cliffs as cliff falls can take place at any time of year.
 The safest and most rewarding way of trying it yourself is by joining an experienced guide, which you can do at Lyme Regis and Charmouth.